jamespfennell/hoard/docs/design-doc.md

 #### Primary object assumption making

-We want to be able to assume that when we delete a primary object in the "delete the primary object action", that the object we delete is the same as the object inspected in the preconditions phase.
+We want to be able to assume that when we delete a primary object in the "delete the primary object task", that the object we delete is the same as the object inspected in the preconditions phase.
 This is solved by introducing time delays which is slightly inelegant but in practice perfectly tolerable because Hoard is not a low latency system.

-Specifically, we alter the "copy the unique secondary object to the main object" action so that before copying the main object it waits a fixed amount of time, which for concreteness we take to be five seconds, checks that the state of the hour's objects hasn't changed, and then copies the object.
+Specifically, we alter the "copy the unique secondary object to the main object" task so that before copying the main object it waits a fixed amount of time, which for concreteness we take to be five seconds, checks that the state of the hour's objects hasn't changed, and then copies the object.
-Note that this action is the only action that updates the primary object.
+Note that this task is the only task that updates the primary object.
 Thus, with this in place, the system has the following property: if the primary object is changed, there is a five second period in the middle in which the primary object doesn't exist.